marmelab/sg/README.md

 ### task

-Object returned by fork and spawn possess a done and cancel method.
+Object returned by fork and spawn.
+It has a done and cancel method.

-- done: return a promise, which resole with task result or reject with task error.
+- done: returns a promise, which resolves with task result or rejects with task error.
-- cancel: Cancel the task if it is still running.
+- cancel: Cancels the task if it is still running.
 This in turn will also cancel all children of this task.

 ### Adding your own custom effects with createEffect